hadley/adv-r/OO-essentials.md

 # [1] "x"
 ```

-You can also call an S3 generics with a non-S3 object.
+You can also call an S3 generic with a non-S3 object.
 Non-internal S3 generics will dispatch on the __implicit class__ of base types.
 (Internal generics don't do that for performance reasons.)
 The rules to determine the implicit class of a primitive type are somewhat complex, but are shown in the function below:

 ```R
 iclass <- function(x) {